Top California Employment Attorneys Working For You

 Discrimination, on the other hand, involves normal job functions – such as hiring, firing, and setting work conditions – that are conducted in a discriminatory manner.

-The lawyers at Shouse Law Group can help you navigate the process of filing a discrimination complaint with DFEH.
+Our lawyers at Shouse Law Group can help you navigate the process of filing a discrimination complaint with CRD.
 If it comes to that, we can bring a discrimination lawsuit against your employer.

-California employers are not permitted to retaliate against an employee who takes action in response to harassment or discrimination at work.
+California employers are not permitted to retaliate against you for taking action in response to harassment or discrimination at work.

-Victims of employment discrimination may file a discrimination complaint with the DFEH.
+Victims of employment discrimination may file a discrimination complaint with the CRD.

-California employees have the right to various forms of protected family and medical leave under state and federal laws that include
+As an employee in California, you have the right to various forms of protected family and medical leave under state and federal law.

 - You have worked for your employer for at least (1) year;